johnsquibb/desktop-lamp/README.md

 # Desktop Lamp
 A Godot 4 application to use a hardware display as a light source.

+## Usage
+Download the project and open it in Godot 4.5+.

+Press F5 to run the application using the debugger.

+## Exporting Build
+Export your build via the Godot Editor in the usual manner using export templates for your platform.
+You can learn more about exporting Godot Projects at: https://docs.godotengine.org/en/latest/tutorials/export/exporting_projects.html.

+## Download Binaries
+If you want to use the application without building it, you can get it here:

+// TODO itch.io link here

 ## Why?
 I like to keep the lights low in my office, and my desk free of extra appliances.
 I can pop this up to use my monitor as a quick light source while scribbling on paper or reading from a book.
 It also